Codecademy/docs/content/go/concepts/math-functions/terms/exp2/exp2.md

 ---
 Title: 'Exp2()'
-Description: 'Returns the value of base-2 exponential of given number.'
+Description: 'Returns the value of a base-2 exponential of a given number.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'